Tipranavir can cause serious, life-threatening side effects. These include liver problems, severe rash, and bleeding in the brain.

 Tipranavir is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults and children 2 years of age and older.
 Tipranavir is always used with the HIV medicine ritonavir (brand name: Norvir) and at least two other HIV medicines.

-Tipranavir belongs to a class (group) of HIV medicines called protease inhibitors (PIs).
+Tipranavir belongs to a class (group) of HIV drugs called protease inhibitors (PIs).
 PIs block an HIV enzyme called protease.
 (An enzyme is a protein that starts or increases the speed of a chemical reaction.)
 By blocking protease, PIs prevent HIV from multiplying and can reduce the amount of HIV in the body.

 Tipranavir should be used only in people who have taken HIV medicines before and whose HIV is resistant to more than one PI.